legislation/data-documentation/dataset.md

 On the website, a Time to Live (TTL) mechanism has been implemented which determines how long the content can be cached before a check needs to be made for an updated version.

-New, as enacted legislation does not exist in the cache and therefore is always up to date, as well as all related summary pages on the website such as http://www.legislation.gov.uk/new, http://www.legislation.gov.uk/new/ukpga, http://www.legislation.gov.uk/ukpga, etc. where the cache is purged.
+New, as enacted legislation does not exist in the cache and therefore is always up to date, as well as all related summary pages on the website such as http://www.legislation.gov.uk/new, http://www.legislation.gov.uk/new/ukpga, http://www.legislation.gov.uk/ukpga, etc. where the cache is purged. <!--TI 15/9/22: Not sure whether is this indeed the case?
+Also, which is the current caching strategy for publishing changes to existing legislation?
+Is the cache purged every time there is an update?
+-->

 However, other pages on the website have different Time to Live rules, such as search pages where the TTL is set to 1 hour.
 As a consequence, this means that it could take up to an hour for search results to be reflected on the relevant pages – leading to a temporary displaying of out of date information.
 In these cases, in order to bypass the cache and load the latest version of a page, it is recommended to perform a hard refresh of the browser in use.